mux-world/mux.js/README.md

 ...
 ```

-3. Calculate a subAccountId
+**3. Calculate a subAccountId**

-A sub-account is a segregated account nested under an ETH address.
-Each { address, collateral asset, underlying asset, long/short } pair is a sub-account.

-The following example calculate a sub-account for long ETH, with USDC as collateral.
+A sub-account is a segregated account nested under an ETH address; each { address, collateral asset, underlying asset, long/short } pair is a sub-account.
+The following example calculates a sub-account for long ETH, with USDC as collateral.

 ```js
 import { encodeSubAccountId } from '@mux-network/mux.js'